UPSTATE NEW YORK SECTION

-Upstate New York Section Co-Chairs
+Meet Your Upstate New York Section Co - Chairs:

-Will moved to Keene Valley in January 2005 after reading an article in one of the climbing magazines about the ice climbing scene going off in the Adirondack's.
-After his first winter there he was hooked on the area.
+Will Roth moved to Keene Valley in January 2005 after reading an article in a climbing magazines about the ice climbing scene in the Adirondacks.
+After his first winter he was hooked on the area.
 Now residing "up the hill" in Lake Placid with his wife Sara, he tries to be active in all aspects of climbing which results in him being mediocre, at best, at them all!
 Whether that's bouldering, rock or ice climbing, putting up new routes, he loves being outside getting after it.
 Besides climbing locally inside the "blue line" as much as possible he did spend a few years out west climbing all over and has traveled internationally to climb in the U.K, Peru and Bolivia.
 Will has been a member of the AAC since 2004.
 He joined originally for the rescue benefits so that he would be covered on his first international trip.
 Now besides all the other benefits of being a member, he feels that the community that the AAC supports and fosters is what really makes the AAC worth being a part of!

-Mark grew up in the Adirondacks, half an hour from the High Peaks.
+Mark Scott grew up in the Adirondacks, half an hour from the High Peaks.
 As a child he learned to suffer through, and find enjoyment in, the long winters and the dreaded bug season.
 He has distinct memories of paralyzing fear while cross-country skiing and hiking his first peaks with his family.
 These experiences served him well in travels and tribulations throughout the American West and in Peru and New Zealand.
 He has returned to the Adirondacks to continue his education in humility.